 Many people flock to Europe over the summer to take advantage of the incredible scenery, the delicious food, and the classic architecture and culture.
 There are plenty of places to see, discover, and adventure as you embark on your European vacation.
 Here are 15 top destinations to see in Europe.

-Don’t Break the Bank: Check out These 19 Cheapest Countries to Fly into Europe!
+See Europe Without Breaking the Bank: 19 Cheapest Countries to Fly into

 As summer is coming, plans need to be made about where to travel next.
 Europe is a great destination to embark on an incredible journey by seeing many famous spots, eating fantastic food, and enjoying a coffee at a local shop.
 However, choosing the cheapest flying destination can take time and effort.